Best Day Trips from Plano on less than a tank of gasoline

 Waco, TX – 2 hour drive

-Waco, Texas home of Dr. Pepper, and Baylor University, and Magnolia Market has a lot to offer for a day trip.
+Waco, Texas is the home of Dr. Pepper, and Baylor University, and Magnolia Market has a lot to offer for a day trip.
 This small city has become a popular day-trip destination since Chip, and Joanna Gaines started appearing on HGTV’s Fixer Upper.
-I

 Canton, TX – 1 hour drive